scanner docs insights pricing sign in

 3.3 What Happens in a Breach

-VaultProof is designed so that compromising any single component does not expose your API keys.
-Here is what an attacker gets in each scenario:
+VaultProof is designed so that compromising any single component does not expose your API keys:

 Scenario What Attacker Gets Can They Reconstruct Keys?

-Three independent secrets must all be compromised simultaneously to reconstruct any API key: (1) the database contents, (2) the server-side VAULT_ENCRYPTION_KEY, and (3) the user's vp_live_ developer key.
+Two independent secrets must both be compromised simultaneously to reconstruct any API key: (1) the database contents (both Share 1 and Share 2) and (2) the server-side encryption key (needed to decrypt Share 1).
 These are stored in different systems with different access controls.

 The simple version